ejmiranda/samples/README.md

 11. Number Guessing Game: Hot and Cold with number guessing using JS.
 12. Product List: Split strings in an array to create a list of products and prices.
 13. Top Searches: Create a list with the last search terms.
+14. Silly Story Generator: Generate a random story from text in arrays.

 Quote: "What's in the box?" - David Mills